telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridCascadingDropDownFilters/README.md

 This area demonstrates cascading dropdown filters in a Telerik Grid component in ASP.NET MVC.
 The sample shows how to configure filter dropdowns where the options in one filter depend on the selection in another filter, enabling hierarchical filtering scenarios like Country -> State -> City.

 Common techniques shown in this sample:
-- Configuring Grid columns with filterable dropdown lists
+- Configuring Grid columns with filterable DropDownLists
 - Implementing cascading filter logic with dependent data sources
 - Handling filter change events to update dependent filters
 - Using server-side filtering based on parent filter values